 - Angel Investors vs. Seed Money

 - Equity vs. Convertible Note vs. SAFE Note

 - Individuals vs. Groups or Associations

 While searching for small business investors, you might have come across this question: are you looking for a single small business investor, or raising seed money to fund their new enterprise?

 Most startups prefer to secure funding from a single angel investor, but do without raising seed money.
-This will help you develop close relationship with investors, while retaining a substantial equity in your business.
+This will help you develop a close relationship with investors while retaining substantial equity in your business.
 Angel investors are less interested in taking board seats.
 In addition, raising seed money is a lot of work.

 Having said that, many businesses will raise seed money of different sizes in which angel investors will contribute.
 You need to ascertain where you fall, and in any case, you’re hoping to likely engage with seed money beside angel investors.

 Accredited investors are financially savvy.
 In order to be an accredited investor, it has to meet the U.S. Securities and Exchange Commission (SEC) requirements to participate in extensive investment transactions.
 The individual investor must earns more than $200,000 annually or a joint annual income of $300,000 for the last two years, or have a net worth exceeding $1 million, either individually or jointly with his or her spouse, or serves as a partner, executive officer, director, or a similar role for the issuer of a security being offered.